Launchpad – Artists

 Launchpad

-A 6 month developing and showcase scheme for 4 theatre makers.
+A 6-month developing and showcase scheme for five theatre makers.

-Launchpad supports four creatives of any genre to develop bold, new and adventurous work to be performed live on stage.
+Launchpad supports five creatives of any genre to develop bold, new and adventurous work to be performed live on stage.

 Artists will access a funded 6-month development & mentoring programme, giving them the skills and connections to develop their show.
 Launchpad will culminate in a show at The Pit Theatre at the Barbican in November 2024.